 There are over 27 art galleries, a dozen museums, and nine theatres within 25 miles of Carthage.
 Just a few: Kenosha’s Dinosaur Discovery Museum and Civil War Museum; Racine’s nationally recognized Racine Art Museum; Chicago’s Art Institute of Chicago and Steppenwolf Theatre; and the Milwaukee Art Museum, internationally regarded for its collection and design by architect Santiago Calatrava.

 12. Bucket list-worthy attractions

 When theatre major Mikaley Osley arrived in Kenosha from her hometown outside Denver, Colo., the older and wiser theatre upperclassmen let her in on a longtime tradition.
 “The seniors said, ‘We have a Kenosha Bucket List, with all the weird things you can do here.’”
 They passed along the list, and she and her friends got started.
-The Jelly Belly Factory.
+The Bristol Renaissance Faire.
 Mars Cheese Castle.
 The Washington Park Velodrome, the oldest operating velodrome in the United States.
 She urges everybody to dive right into the weird, wacky, and wonderful offerings in Wisconsin.
-“You never know what you’re going to find, and what memories you’re going to make.”
+“You never know what you’re going to find and what memories you’re going to make.”

 13. A cafeteria with five-star views